This article originally appeared on VICE Canada.

 "Every time you look up there's another headline about some new innovation or product or service that's out there and it creates real value… We're just at the tip of the iceberg now."

-The event drew people who worked in TV, education, finance, real estate, all looking to cash in on cannabis.
+The event drew people who worked in TV, education, finance, real estate—all looking to cash in on cannabis.
 The move makes a lot of sense.
-Weed may not be 100 percent legal yet, but once that happens, it's expected to generate $5 billion of annual revenue in Canada.
+Weed may not be 100 percent legal yet, but once it is, it's expected to generate $5 billion [$3.6 billion USD] in annual revenue in Canada.
 In anticipation, plenty of above-board (and semi-above board) jobs are already cropping up, some of which pay serious cash.

-On the corporate side of things, people working as consultants or in quality assurance for licensed producers are cracking six figures; meanwhile budtending and retail positions are in line with what you'd expect from comparable service sector jobs.
-VICE asked people in the industry to tell us what's available now, skill requirements, legal sketch-factor, and salary range:
+On the corporate side of things, people working as consultants or in quality assurance for licensed producers are cracking six figures.
+Meanwhile budtending and retail positions are in line with what you'd expect from comparable service sector jobs.
+VICE asked people in the industry about the opportunities that are available now.

 Health Canada Inspector

 Being a Health Canada inspector is as legit as it gets.
-You are a narc—and as such you're paid very well, around $100K a year at the top end.
-According to postings obtained by VICE, these jobs require you to suss out "regulated parties who perform activities such as importation, production and distribution of narcotics, targeted substances, restricted drugs, marijuana for medical purposes, industrial hemp, controlled drugs and precursors."
+You are a narc—and as such you're paid very well.
+According to postings obtained by VICE, these jobs require you to suss out "regulated parties who perform activities such as importation, production, and distribution of narcotics, targeted substances, restricted drugs, marijuana for medical purposes, industrial hemp, controlled drugs, and precursors."
 Basically, this means you visit legal grow-ops and make sure everything follows the Controlled Drugs and Substances Act.

-You need a science degree and one-two years of experience "in the regulation and/or production and/or quality control of drugs, medical devices, natural health products, consumer products, pesticides, tobacco, food, plants."
+You need a science degree and one to two years of experience in the areas of "regulation and/or production and/or quality control of drugs, medical devices, natural health products, consumer products, pesticides, tobacco, food, plants."